-Hadoop and HBase clusters have two types of machines: masters (the HDFS NameNode, the MapReduce JobTracker, and the HBase Master) and slaves (the HDFS DataNodes, the MapReduce TaskTrackers, and the HBase RegionServers).
-The DataNodes, TaskTrackers, and HBase RegionServers are co-located or co-deployed for optimal data locality.
+Hadoop and HBase clusters have two types of machines:

+- Masters HDFS NameNode, YARN ResourceManager, and HBase Master. - Slaves HDFS DataNodes, YARN NodeManagers, and HBase RegionServers.

+The DataNodes, NodeManagers, and HBase RegionServers are co-located or co-deployed for optimal data locality.

 In addition, HBase requires the use of a separate component (ZooKeeper) to manage the HBase cluster.

-Hortonworks recommends separating master and slave nodes because of the following reasons:
+Hortonworks recommends separating master and slave nodes because:

-- Task workloads on the slave nodes should be isolated from the masters. - Slaves nodes are frequently decommissioned for maintainance.
+- Task/application workloads on the slave nodes should be isolated from the masters. - Slaves nodes are frequently decommissioned for maintenance.

-For evaluation purpose, you can also choose to deploy Hadoop using single-node installation (all the masters and the slave processes reside on the same machine).
-Setting up a small cluster (of two nodes) is a very straightforward task - one node acts as both NameNode/JobTracker and the other node acts as DataNode and TaskTracker.
-Clusters of three or more machines typically use a dedicated NameNode/JobTracker and all the other nodes act as the slave nodes.
-Typically, medium to large Hadoop cluster consists of a two or three-level architecture built with rack-mounted servers.
-Each rack of servers is interconnected using a 1 Gigabit Ethernet (GbE) switch.
+For evaluation purposes, it is possible to deploy Hadoop using a single-node installation (all the masters and slave processes reside on the same machine).

+For a small two-node cluster, the NameNode and the ResourceManager are both on the master node, with the DataNode and NodeManager on the slave node.

+Clusters of three or more machines typically use a single NameNode and ResourceManager with all the other nodes as slave nodes.
+A High-Availability (HA) cluster would use a primary and secondary NameNode, and might also use a primary and secondary ResourceManager.

+Typically, a medium-to -large Hadoop cluster consists of a two-level or three-level architecture built with rack-mounted servers.
+Each rack of servers is interconnected using a 1 Gigabyte Ethernet (GbE) switch.
 Each rack-level switch is connected to a cluster-level switch (which is typically a larger port-density 10GbE switch).
 These cluster-level switches may also interconnect with other cluster-level switches or even uplink to another level of switching infrastructure.